Xerxous/shenandoah/README.md

 2. Create a database called "shenandoah":

   `createdb shenandoah`
-3. Run `psql` on the database "shenandoah" and create a user through the psql as "postgres":
+3. Run `psql` on the database "shenandoah" and create a user:
   ```PosgreSQL
   psql -d shenandoah
   CREATE USER shenandoah WITH LOGIN PASSWORD 'password';